Engagement with HMRC is rarely straightforward, particularly when matters become contentious.

 Effective management of tax disputes and investigations requires specialist expertise, in particular a thorough understanding of the legal process and HMRC’s powers, practical insights into how HMRC fight and settle tax cases, as well as detailed knowledge of the UK tax legislation.
-Our team provides specialist advice to guide clients through what can be a complex and stressful process.
+We provide specialist advice to guide you through what can be a complex and stressful process.

-- the remittance basis;
+- The remittance basis;

-- employee benefit trusts (EBTs);
+- Employee benefit trusts (EBTs);

-- offshore trusts and other non-resident structures;
+- Offshore trusts and other non-resident structures;

 - IR35 and other employment tax issues;

-- tax planning arrangements and tax avoidance schemes for both corporates and individuals;
+- Tax planning arrangements and tax avoidance schemes for both corporates and individuals;

-- complex remuneration and incentive structures;
+- Complex remuneration and incentive structures;

-- diverted profits tax (DPT); and
+- Diverted profits tax (DPT); and

-- complex VAT issues, including input VAT recovery in multi-party contractual arrangements.
+- Complex VAT issues, including input VAT recovery in multi-party contractual arrangements.

 A significant element of our work involves other contentious work with a tax aspect, including: